khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Bahrain International Airport/04-tower.md

 |       S2       |  Sierra 2  |        270 Degrees / 1.5nm        |  261533.39N 503738.75E |
 |        W       |   Whiskey  |        270 Degrees / 7.5nm        |  261553.19N 503059.68E |

-Aircraft Transitting the **Bahrain Control Zone (CTR)** have a mandatory reporting point overhead the BHR VOR.

-### 3.5.2 VFR Departures
-VFR Flights planning to depart **Bahrain International Airport (OBBI)** to leave the **Control Zone (CTR)** must first have prior approval from the APP Controller to enter the **Terminal Manevuering Area (TMA)**.
-All VFR departures leaving the **Control Zone (CTR)** must exit via one of the established **Visual Reporting Points (VRPs)** described in Section 3.5.1.

-#### 3.5.2.1 VFR Departure Phraseology

-> **Pilot:** _"Bahrain Tower, A9C-ZZ with you holding point A8, runway 30R"_

-> **TWR:** _"A9C-ZZ, via A8, cleared for takeoff runway 30R, winds calm, report overhead Whiskey VRP"_

-> **Pilot:** _"Bahrain Tower, via A8 cleared for takeoff runway 30R, will report ovehead Whiskey VRP"_

-> **Pilot:** _"Bahrain Tower, A9C-ZZ overhead Whiskey VRP"_

-> **TWR:** _"A-ZZ, roger, contact Bahrain Approach 127.850"_

-!!!node "Callsign Shortening"
-    With VFR Traffic you are allowed to abbreviate the callsign once contact has been established.
-Your first transmission with the aircraft must always include their full callsign however, from then on, you may abbreviate the callsign to 3 letters, this helps reduce frequency congestion.

-##### 3.5.2.2 VFR Zone Entry Phraseology

-> **Pilot:** _"Bahrain Tower, A9C-ZZ with you 5nm North West of the Whiskey VRP, Altitude 1500ft, request clearance into the Control Zone for Full Stop Landing"_

-> **TWR:** _"A9C-ZZ, Good Afternoon, cleared to enter the Control Zone, not above altitude 1500ft via Whiskey VRP, VFR, QNH 1001, Squawk 7001"_

-> **Pilot:** _"Cleared to enter the Control Zone not above altitude 1500ft via Whiskey VRP, QNH 1001, Squawk 7001"_

-> **TWR:** _"A-ZZ, Readback Correct, report overhead the airfield"_

-!!!node "Controller Preference"
-    The Controller can elect where to have the inbound VFR traffic head to after they have recieved their initial zone entry clearance depending on traffic levels.

-#### 3.5.2.3 VFR Circuits

-> **Pilot:** _"Bahrain Tower, A9C-ZZ, with you holding point A8, ready for departure"_

-> **TWR:** _"A9C-ZZ, after departure right hand turn out, via A8, cleared for takeoff RWY30R, winds calm"_

-> **Pilot:** _"After departure right hand turn out, via A8, cleared for takeoff RWY30R, A9C-ZZ"_

-Once the aircraft is airborne and established on the right hand turn off you can advise them to report downwind with intentions.

-> **TWR:** _"A-ZZ, report downwind with intentions"_

-> **Pilot:** _"Wilco, A-ZZ"_

-> **Pilot:** _"A-ZZ, right hand downwind RWY30R for touch and go"_

-> **TWR:** _"A-ZZ, roger, you are number 2 to a Gulf Air Airbus A320 on 3nm final, maintain visual separation, caution wake turbulence, report final runway 30R"_

-> **Pilot:** _"traffic is in sight, maintaining visual separation, will report final runway 30R, A-ZZ"_

-> **Pilot:** _"A-ZZ, final runway 30R"_

-> **TWR:** _"A-ZZ, cleared touch and go runway 30R, winds calm, report downwind"_

-#### 3.5.2.4 Traffic Information
-The **TWR Controller** is responsible for providing VFR and IFR flights with the necessary traffic information to prevent any loss of seperation within the **Control Zone (CTR)**.

-Example:
-> **TWR:** _**"A9C-ZZ, traffic information, traffic is a Gulf Air Airbus A320, 7nm final RWY30R, report the traffic in sight"**_

-Once the aircraft confirms they have the aircraft in sight, the TWR Controller can then further issue the aircraft with an instruction.

-Example:
-> **TWR:** _**"A9C-ZZ, you are number 2 to the Gulf Air Airbus A320 on 7nm final RWY30R, maintain visual separation, caution wake turublence, report final Runway 30R"**_

-#### 3.5.2.5 VFR Service Requirements
-Within the **Class D Bahrain Control Zone (CTR)** the TWR controller is not required to provide VFR traffic with separation, the only service provided to VFR traffic is Traffic Information between VFR and IFR aircraft.
-The pilot can request traffic avoidance on request, however it is up to TWR controller as to whether they can provide.

-### 3.6 Restricted Airspace
-The **Bahrain Control Zone (CTR)** is in very close proximity to the **R57 Restricted Airspace.**

-Under no circumstance are flights allowed to enter the restricted airspace without prior permission from the **APP Controller**.
-The only flights allowed to enter the R57 Airspace are those operating into **Sakhir Airbase (OBKH)** or **Isa Airbase (OBBS)** with a correctly filed flight plan.

-If there is no controller on above Tower then the aircraft should be advised to remain outside of **Control Zone (CTR)**